 Prime Suspect Returns to KCTS 9

-Starting April 16, KCTS 9 is bringing back the classic mystery series Prime Suspect.
+KCTS 9 recently brought back the classic mystery series Prime Suspect.
 This compelling series features acclaimed actor Dame Helen Mirren as Detective Chief Inspector Jane Tennison in the breakout role that upended gender and age stereotypes in British crime drama.

 Tennison is a no-nonsense officer in London’s Metropolitan Police.
 Determined to prove herself and rise through the ranks of the police force, she faces daily, rampant sexism in the male-dominated profession – and some of her fellow officers are determined to see her fail.
 Added to these pressures are a complicated life beyond the job and some personal demons that she must keep in check.
 However, she has two important allies on the force: her boss, Detective Chief Superintendent Mike Kernan (John Benfield) and her loyal sergeant, Richard Haskons (Richard Hawley).

 Prime Suspect is much more than just a cop show; it’s the story of a brilliant yet flawed woman taking aim at the glass ceiling.
 In Jane Tennison, Mirren has created a human, relatable character.
 Commenting on renewed interest in the series, a New York Times columnist said, “More personal than political, Prime Suspect remains a masterful portrait of a complicated woman fighting tooth and nail for both justice and the respect she deserves.”
 For her role as Jane Tennison, Mirren won three BAFTA Awards for Best Actress and two Primetime Emmy Awards.